-The availability of signal preemption devices to the general public could enable impatient motorists to wreak havoc on the roadways.
+availability signal The of portable preemption devices to the general public could enable impatient motorists to wreak havoc on the roadways.
 In addition to causing serious accidents at the intersection where the device was used, an unauthorized user could cause chaos for blocks because traffic lights are often synchronized.
-There is no reason an average motorist should have the ability to override a traffic light.
-Signal preemption devices provide emergency response personnel with valuable time in situations where seconds matter, but when used by the wrong people could pose a grave threat to public safety.
+There is no reason an average motorist should have the ability to override a traffic light. preemption devices emergency response personnel with valuable time in situations in which seconds matter, but when used by the wrong people could pose a grave threat to public safety.